yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions.md

 ## Observe IOPS per node

-You can check a table of the per-node statistics by browsing to the [tablet-servers](http://127.0.0.1:7000/tablet-servers) page.
-The total read and write IOPS per node are highlighted in the following screenshot.
-Note that both the reads and the writes are roughly the same across all the nodes indicating uniform usage across the nodes.
+To view a table of per-node statistics for the cluster, navigate to the [tablet-servers](http://127.0.0.1:7000/tablet-servers) page.
+The following illustration shows the total read and write IOPS per node.
+Note that both the reads and the writes are roughly the same across all the nodes, indicating uniform load across the nodes.

 ![Read and write IOPS with 3 nodes](/images/ce/transactions_observe1.png)